ironhack-dev-squad-107/lab-javascript-functions-and-arrays/README.md

 ## Find the maximum

 Define a function `maxOfTwoNumbers` that takes two numbers as arguments and returns the largest.

 ## Finding Longest Word

 Write a function `findLongestWord` that takes an array of words and returns the length of the longest one.
+If there are 2 with the same length, it should return the first occurrence.

 **Starter Code**